wordofwarning/wordofwarning.org/current/2024-emergency/afternoon/index.md

 A recurring persona project: a ridiculous character who thinks she can do anything, cause she's American.
 Her motto is: *"DON’T WORRY!"*

 Diane Dwyer is a Brooklyn (USA)-based interdisciplinary artist with a focus on performance.
-Recent performances include Performance Art Open (Bergen, Norway) and The Ivory Tower & the Open Worlds (Brooklyn, USA).
+Recent performances include Performance Art Open (Bergen, Norway) and The Ivory Tower & the Open Worlds (Brooklyn, NY, USA).
 <hr>
 **Emergency Chorus** · *Reading and Writing*